The Ultimate African Horse Safari

 elephant, buffalo, kudu, bushbuck, impala, warthog, waterbuck, mongoose,

 mongoose, and you can also see side striped jackal.
-Hippo, crocodile and cape
+Hippo,

 clawless otters may also be spotted at the river.